CartoDB/cartodb/doc/API.md

 #### layer.setParams(_key, value_)

-Using [named maps](http://docs.cartodb.com/cartodb-platform/maps-api.html#named-maps-1) this function changes the layer confuguration.
-This could be called in different ways:
+Sets the configuration of a layer when using [named maps](http://docs.cartodb.com/cartodb-platform/maps-api.html#named-maps-1).
+It can be invoked in different ways:

 <div class="code-title">layer.createSubLayer</div>
 ```javascript